paraita/ns-watcher/README.md

 ## Configuration

-This project needs a `ns-watcher.conf` in the project directory.
+This project needs a `ns-watcher.conf` in your home directory.
+This file can be overriden if specified on the command line.
 See the `ns-watcher.template.conf` file.
 At the moment, only the StaticPolicy is supported.

 Supported infrastructures: